 Who Might Not

-Those spending little time at the property may not get enough bang to justify to amount of bucks the hotel charges.
+Those spending little time at the property may not get enough bang to justify to the amount of bucks the hotel charges.
 Also, if you want vineyard views, you’ll need to look elsewhere.

 The property packs a lot of amenities into a boutique hotel space.
-Here, there are free bike rentals, yoga classes, water stations (choose from still or sparkling).
+Here, there are free bike rentals, yoga classes, and water stations (choose from still or sparkling).
 There's also an on-site eatery, Spoonbar, which serves creative cocktails and inventive dishes like red wine mushroom risotto.
 The hotel’s solar-heated pool is small but nicely secluded, with plenty of lounge chairs.

 The hotel also goes big on the freebies.
-There's complimentary snacks and free breakfast — which includes juice, fresh fruit, baked goods, cereal, daily egg dishes, and coffee and tea from Flying Goat, a local staple.
+There are complimentary snacks and free breakfast — which includes juice, fresh fruit, baked goods, cereal, daily egg dishes, and coffee and tea from Flying Goat, a local staple.
 Additionally, there are three-hour bike rentals, Sunday yoga classes, Tesla and Universal charging stations, and high-speed wifi.

 Fees and Extra Costs You Should Know About